 - Click Submit for Approval

 Externship I meets once per week to address topics such as professionalism and ethics, communication with supervisors and clients, bias in the legal profession, work-life integration and networking.
 Students earn one graded credit and the course is offered in the fall, spring and summer semesters.

 Corporate placements seek to place students with in-house counsel in a variety of industries, including banking, construction, insurance and health compliance.

 Government placements can be at both the federal and state level.
 The U.S. Attorney’s office, State District Attorneys’ offices, Internal Revenue Service, National Labor Relations Board, the Equal Employment Opportunity Commission, Federal and State Public Defenders’ Offices and other comparable federal and state agencies are examples of government externships that may be available.

 Judicial Externship I and II

-To be eligible for an externship with a federal judge, students must be on the American Journal of Trial Advocacy or Cumberland Law Review or have other evidence of superior writing skills.
-Many judges and magistrate judges in the Northern District of Alabama participate in this program.
+Federal and state court judges regularly seek externs to assist them.
+To be eligible for an externship with a federal judge, students must be on the American Journal of Trial Advocacy, Cumberland Law Review or have other evidence of superior writing skills.

 Litigation Externship I and II